 On the other hand, Iranian politics are much more complex than they appear.
 The Iranian government is not a one-man dictatorship by any means.
 It’s made up of various factions that are competing for political success, patronage, the spoils of sanctions-busting, and all the other sources of income.
 There’s a constant political tug-of-war, not only between progressives and conservatives, but also between those members of the political establishment who believe theocratic rule should stay as it is and those who would like much more personal freedom—even within the framework of the Islamic Republic.

 Sam Kolitch: You noted that Iran is not entirely a one-man dictatorship.
-And yet, Ayatollah Khamenei reportedly oversees a financial empire worth an estimated ninety-five billion dollars.
+Yet Ayatollah Khamenei reportedly oversees a financial empire worth an estimated ninety-five billion dollars.
 Khamenei, who is in poor health, also reportedly plans to transfer this empire, along with political control of Iran, to one of his sons.
 Could you expand on your view of the Ayatollah’s role in Iran?

 Stephen Kinzer: First of all, I’ve gotten to the point where I’m very skeptical of anything I read about Iran in the mainstream press.
 There are very few reporters in Iran.
 Therefore, a lot of these stories are written by reporters based outside the country, and they’re written to fulfill certain paradigms that already exist in the minds of reporters and editors.
 But would I still say the leaders of the Islamic Republic are corrupt?
 Absolutely.
 Corruption is a huge problem in Iran, and everybody in Iran is aware of it.
 But let me repeat to you something that I heard from a guy I met on one of my visits to Iran: